Contents

 range 🔝

-Defines a u64 range as a structural type (instead of nominal type).
+Defines a u64 range as a structural type (instead of new type).
 When directly using variables as ranges, the position should be mutable.
 A couple of calling conventions are provided for default values of 0 for start and 1 for step.

 range(u64 start,u64 sup,u64 step) → (u64 start,u64 sup,u64 step,@mut u64 pos)